rcowham/gitp4transfer/README.md

 * Stores latest processed commit as a counter
 * Can process active branches

+For details of design/usage etc see: [GitP4Transfer.adoc](doc/GitP4Transfer.adoc)

 ## gitp4transfer - Go version

-This processes `git fast-export` files.
+The intent of this is to process `git fast-export` files.

-For details of design/usage etc see: [GitP4Transfer.adoc](doc/GitP4Transfer.adoc)
+As of 2022-03/17 - this is not yet functional!!